International-Data-Spaces-Association/IDSA-Rulebook/documentation/1_Introduction.md

 the specific environment:

-1. The IDSA support organization is responsible for maintaining this rulebook and supports its application.
+1. The IDSA support organization is responsible for maintaining this Rulebook and supports its application.
 It enables the orchestration of processes and the realization of interfaces to other parties.

 2. The essential service providers make these services available to the